thucldnguyen/thucldnguyen-gatsby-blog/src/content/pages/about.md

 ![Childhood](/assets/childhood-collage.png "Childhood pictures with mom and dad")

-We couldn’t afford luxuries, so when my mom’s friend gifted us her old Intel 80386 computer when I was in 6th grade, it felt like Christmas, Lunar New Year, and a lottery win all rolled into one.
+We couldn’t afford luxuries, so in my 6th grade when my mom’s friend gifted us her old Intel 80386 computer, it felt like Christmas, Lunar New Year, and a lottery win all rolled into one.
 To put things in perspective, that machine cost roughly 3.6 ounces of gold — enough to buy half a hectare (1.2 acres) of rice paddy in Vietnam back in the 1990s.
 But to me, it was worth infinitely more.
 It was my window into a new world of technology and wonders.

 ![First Computer](/assets/intel-386.jpg "My very first computer looks a lot like this one")